Graduated Response Early Years

 Reviews must focus on the child's progress towards achieving the outcomes specified in the EHC plan.
 The review must also consider whether these outcomes and supporting targets remain appropriate.

 To help you plan for a review, please see the timeframe for a review meeting guidance.
-Please contact your EY SEND Advisor if you need support to organise an EHCP Review.
+Please contact your EY SEND Advisor if you need support to organise an EHC plan review.